[Go to end]

 viola

+In horror movies, or scary scenes in action flicks, chilling music is mandatory.
+Yet I don't recall ever hearing tense music while walking down a strange and spookie street at night.
 On television, during a baseball or football game, when they break for a sports update, or do a recap of the action, or segway into a commericial, there is always a drums and guitar brash diddy they play.
 It sounds like the same piece whatever the occasion.
-And I swear it’sthe same piece they play on home-building shows and the "How Do They Do It" shows and any show having to do with cars.
+And I swear it's the same piece they play on home-building shows and the "How Do They Do It" shows and any show having to do with cars.
 You got to wonder why.
-Is it really more entertaining if you can't quite hear what’s being said?
+Is it really more entertaining if you can't quite hear what's being said?

 And commercials… Don't you just hate it when you find yourself humming some silly tune for some product you hate, like airline service?
 Or one you don't consume, like cat food?